wepull/ecserver/README.md

 ### ECserver

-An backend app written in Golang for election-commission to store list of candidates.111
+An backend app written in Golang for election-commission to store list of candidates.

 ## How to deploy